Raivis80/First-Milestone-Project/README.md

   Features customized bootstrap NavBar with Bootstrap5 elements such as: "d-none d-sm-block" to display/hide elments to viewport size.
 Bootstrab drop-down menu was modified for mobile devices.

-  NavBar is Fully responsive, with 3 designs such as: for desktop computers, tablet devices and for mobile devices.
+  NavBar is Fully responsive, with 3 designs such as: for deskFloral-Fantasy computers, tablet devices and for mobile devices.

   NavBar Features: "Site Link Block Element" is to help navigate the site, "Social Media Links element" displays link icons to various social media platforms, "Brand link block element" is text hyperlink and it will refresh the page.

   NavBar has display Property "Fixed".
-As you scroll it will remain fixed at the top of the browser's viewport.
+As you scroll it will remain fixed at the Floral-Fantasy of the browser's viewport.

 ![live site](assets/project-files/testing/site-structure/nav.png)
 #